 Dr. Stefan Immler

-Dr. Stefan Immler is a Program Scientist, Discipline Scientist, and Program Officer in the Astrophysics Division at NASA Headquarters.
+Dr. Stefan Immler is a Program Scientist and Program Officer in the Astrophysics Division at NASA Headquarters, the Lead for the Astrophysics Research and Analysis Program, and the Program Scientist for the Chandra X-Ray Observatory.

-Immler earned his Ph.D. in Physics and Astronomy from the Ludwig-Maximilians-Universität München for his thesis on the "X-Ray Source Population of Spiral Galaxies" at the Max-Planck-Institut für extraterrestrische Physik, Germany, in 2000 .
+Dr. Immler earned his Ph.D. in Physics and Astronomy from the Ludwig-Maximilians-Universität München for his thesis on the "X-Ray Source Population of Spiral Galaxies" at the Max-Planck-Institut für extraterrestrische Physik, Germany, in 2000.

-He held postdoctoral positions at the University of Massachusetts in Amherst (2000-2002) and the Pennsylvania State University in State College (2002-2004).
-Prior to joining NASA Headquarters in 2013, Immler was an Associate Research Scientist at the NASA Goddard Space Flight Center in Greenbelt, Maryland, where he was a duty scientist in the XMM-Newton Guest Observer Facility and the Swift Science Center, and the lead of the Swift satellite Guest Observer Program (2004-2013).
-Immler has been teaching astronomy and cosmology at the University of Maryland, College Park, and the George Washington University in the District of Columbia as a professorial lecturer (2005-2010).
+He studied one year abroad at the Imperial College for Science, Technology and Medicine in London, UK, and held postdoctoral positions at the University of Massachusetts in Amherst (2000-2002) and the Pennsylvania State University in State College (2002-2004).
+Prior to joining NASA Headquarters in 2013, Immler was an Associate Research Scientist at the NASA Goddard Space Flight Center in Greenbelt, Maryland, where he was a duty scientist in the XMM-Newton Guest Observer Facility and the Niel Gehrels Swift Observatory Science Center, and the lead of the Swift satellite Guest Observer Program (2004-2013).
+Dr. Immler has been teaching astronomy and cosmology at the University of Maryland, College Park, and the George Washington University in the District of Columbia as a professorial lecturer (2005-2010).

 For Researchers: Program Officers List